 Lead dust generated by traditional renovation work can cause lead poisoning in children, pregnant women, yourself, workers, and even pets.
 Practical changes in work practices can minimize and contain lead dust.

 The use of lead-safe work practices makes the job safer and reduces your liability.

 Renovation, Repair, and Painting Final Rule

-The EPA's Renovation, Repair, and Painting (RRP) final Rule addresses activities that disturb lead-based paint in "target housing" and "child-occupied facilities."
-After April 22, 2010, firms working in pre-1978 homes and child-occupied facilities must be certified and use lead-safe work practices during renovations.
-The new rule reques that:
+The EPA's Renovation, Repair, and Painting (RRP) Final Rule addressed activities that disturb lead-based paint in "target housing" and "child-occupied facilities."
+Firms working in pre-1978 homes and child-occupied facilities must be certified and use lead-safe work practices during renovations.
+The Rule requires that: